spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configurable-product-flow-chart.md

 - The customer is on the Cart page—the page with items that contains the product configuration.
 - The product configuration can be already complete or not.
 - The item product configuration can be taken from one source only: Quote.
-- The generate the URL that points to the gateway page with the following parameters.
+- The framework generates the URL that points to the gateway page with the following parameters.

 | PARAMETER                                      | VALUE | COMMENT |
 |------------------------------------------------|---|---|